 The Buddha or Budechhu Theater Form

 The lower castes of the society were not allowed to perform Banthara which was reserved for upper castes only.
 They were not allowed to satirize the deeds of upper strata of society.
 So they invented their own theater called Buddha without any direct reference and used lyrical renderings.
 This theater form was found in Sundernagar and Karsogh areas of Mandi district.

-In Buddha the lower caste actors were used to cover their bodies with straw of wheat and jute with headgear of a cap fitted with three horns.
+In Buddha, the lower caste actors were used to cover their bodies with the straw of wheat and jute with headgear of a cap fitted with three horns.
 The hands too were covered with straw gloves.

 Accompanied by music the Buddha enters the arena followed by Chandrauli.
 The lyrics of Chandrauli have the fragrance of the soil.
 When the jogi or sadhu enters the music changes and the maskara or the clown too enters.
-The maskara is the supposed paramour of Chandrauli.
-He amuses the audience with his actions, dialogues and gestures.
+The maskara or the clown is the supposed paramour of Chandrauli.
+He amuses the audience with his actions, dialogues, and gestures.

 Hiran or Harnatra Theater Form

-It is the folk theatre of the Gaddi or shepherds tribe of Bharmour, Chhatri, Bassu and Saho areas of Chamba district.
-It is performed in spring season when the gaddis or shepherds come out of the hibernating nightmare of winters in the higher ranges of Himachal Pradesh.
+It is the folk theater of the Gaddi or shepherds tribe of Bharmour, Chhatri, Bassu and Saho areas of Chamba district.
+It is performed in the spring season when the Gaddis or shepherds come out of the hibernating nightmare of winters in the higher ranges of Himachal Pradesh.